-- (a) A casual employee is an employee who is engaged and paid as a casual employee. - (b) When engaging a casual employee, the employer must inform the employee that they are employed as a casual, their hours of work, their classification level and the relevant minimum wage. - (c) For each hour worked, a casual employee must be paid: - (i) the minimum hourly rate; and - (ii) a loading of 25% of the minimum hourly rate, for the classification in which they are employed.
+- 11.1 A casual employee is an employee who is engaged and paid as a casual employee. - 11.2 When engaging a casual employee, the employer must inform the employee that they are employed as a casual, their hours of work, their classification level and the relevant minimum wage. - 11.3 For each hour worked, a casual employee must be paid: - (a) the minimum hourly rate; and - (b) a loading of 25% of the minimum hourly rate, for the classification in which they are employed.

-(d) The casual loading is paid instead of all paid leave including annual leave, personal/carer's leave and public holidays not worked whether prescribed in this award or the NES.

-(e) Casual employees must be paid at the termination of each engagement, but may agree to be paid weekly or fortnightly.
+- 11.4 The casual loading is paid instead of all paid leave including annual leave, personal/carer's leave and public holidays not worked whether prescribed in this award or the NES. - 11.5 Casual employees must be paid at the termination of each engagement, but may agree to be paid weekly or fortnightly. - 11.6 A casual employee must be engaged and paid for at least 2 consecutive hours of work on each occasion they are required to attend work.